 Saturday lunch at Johan’s Fish & Grits; Sunday lunch on your own.

 Friday dinner on your own; Saturday dinner at SASS (Sweet & Savory Sisters).

-Tall Timbers Research Station has reserved 16 beds in 8 rooms with shared baths or arrange your own accommodations in either Thomasville (suggested) or Tallahassee.
+All lodging at Tall Timbers Research Station has been reserved; however, you can arrange your own accommodations in either Thomasville (suggested) or Tallahassee.